opentok/opentok-rtc/INSTALL-heroku.md

 - `TB_API_KEY`: Your Opentok api key.
 - `TB_API_SECRET`: Your Opentok api secret.

+The following environment are optional and required only if you enable Archive Manager.

 - `FB_DATA_URL`: (Optional) A Firebase database URL to store the archive list for each room.
-If you don't want to use this functionality, use any value (like http://localhost for example)
 - `FB_AUTH_SECRET`: (Optional) The authentication secret for the previous URL.
-If you don't want to use this functionality, pass any value.

 ## Manual Installation using Heroku CLI